-So today I must say I do write this blog with a heavy heart.
-No, no one has passed away or anything.
-It’s just an experience I had the other day that has showed me what it truly means to carry one another’s burdens and how we are bound together by our common humanity and our struggles.
-Unfortunately, I really cannot put it all into words because it is kind of hard to do so (as it will be to try to share a whole year of my journey here in SA with people back home).
+The other day, I had an experience that has showed me what it truly means to carry one another’s burdens and how we are bound together by our common humanity and our struggles.
+Unfortunately, I cannot go into detail with it because of respect of privacy.
 Sometimes when you just don’t have the words, a moment of silence, reflection, mediation and even a prayer from the heart usually helps.
 Sometimes, there are no right words to say to bring comfort to someone who is hurting or in need.
 Sometimes, love, grace and mercy can come in the form of a hug or a smile.
 A laugh or a cry.
 There really is no perfect way but knowing that it comes from the heart can bring a little hope.
 It is in this that I believe we are abound by our common humanity and it is with this that even though it is hard to carry one another’s burdens, we also have Jesus who said we could place our burdens on him as well.
 It is with this that end this with a prayer.
 A prayer that comes from my heart.

 As we begin a new day

 may we realize that